ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Deletes the `FileUpload` and tells S3 to cancel the multipart upload if applicable.
 - `GET /contexts/{context_id}/uploads/{file_id}/parts/{part_no}`: Get pre-signed S3 upload URL for file part
   - Requires WOT

+#### Upload Orchestration Service:
+- `POST /contexts`: Create a new `UploadContext` and grant a claim for it for a user
+  - Requires Data Steward Role
+  - Request body must contain at least one user ID (whether this is one ID or a list of IDs can be decided during implementation)
+  - Uses a token to instruct the UCS to create a new `UploadContext` via HTTP call
+  - Instructs the CRS to create a new claim for each specified user

+#### Work Package Service:
+- `GET /users/{user_id}/uploads`: List all `UploadContext` IDs available to the user
+- `POST /work-packages/{work_package_id}/uploads/{upload_context_id}/work-order-tokens`: Create a WOT for uploading files
+  - Requires a Work Package Access Token, so the user must have already created a Work Package

+#### Claims Repository Service:
+- CRS Authentication for upload endpoints should match existing download counterparts
+- `GET /upload-access/users/{user_id}/uploads/{upload_context_id}`: check if a user has access to a certain upload bucket
+- `POST /upload-access/users/{user_id}/uploads/{upload_context_id}`: grant upload access
+  - This can be called by the WPS at an appropriate time (not nailed down right now).
+- `DELETE /upload-access/users/{user_id}/uploads/{upload_context_id}`: revoke upload access

 ### Payload Schemas for Events: